 May 20, 2021

-The Youth Safety Awareness Initiative (Crime Si Poa), is proud to be among the winners of the Julliette Gimon Courage Award (link) granted by Global Fund for Children (GFC).
+The Youth Safety Awareness Initiative (Crime Si Poa ®), is proud to be among the winners of the Juliette Gimon Courage Award granted by the Global Fund for Children.

 “We’re pleased to recognize Youth Safety Awareness Initiative and Free Minds for their incredible work ensuring that children and youth impacted by incarceration have the tools they need to achieve their goals and create change in their communities,” said John Hecklinger, President and CEO of Global Fund for Children.
 “These organizations share the brave and passionate spirit that made Juliette such an extraordinary advocate for children around the world.”